Trips and Skill Classes

 Cost: $50, includes transportation, course leaders, LNT materials and certificate

 This course is designed for educators, youth leaders, agency employees and others who value the land and want to teach others how to protect and preserve it.
 Graduates will receive a Leave No Trace Trainer certificate and will be qualified to teach Leave No Trace skills and ethics to a variety of groups.
 This is a hands-on, participatory course conducted in the outdoors.
 Prerequisites include being proficient at outdoor living skills and coming prepared with the proper outdoor living equipment and food.
-The group will leave at 8 a.m. on Saturday and return at 4 p.m. on Sunday.
+The group will leave on this overnight backpacking trip into the Rattlesnake Wilderness at 8 a.m. on Saturday and return at 4 p.m. on Sunday.

 Cost: $40, includes transportation and trip guides